google/docsy-example/content/en/docs/Locations/Halcron/Tsiyon.md

 Docks

-The Gobel's Head - Tsiyon's Oldest Bar & Inn</div>
+The Gobel's Head - Tsiyon's Oldest Bar & Inn

 ## Assets

-            <div>Tsiyon was the location of birth of the global currency.
+            Tsiyon was the location of birth of the global currency.
 Due to the expense in dealing with individual race currencies a central bank was created by the mixed races of Tsiyon to ease the expense and delay it held on trade.
-Since the creation of this currency most cultures have benefited from prosperity and see it as one of the benefits of racial diplomacy.</div>
+Since the creation of this currency most cultures have benefited from prosperity and see it as one of the benefits of racial diplomacy.